View tabs | View full page

 - Independent study

 The supervisory team will assist the PhD applicant throughout the study ensuring academic objectives are met and suitable training is provided in core skills fundamental to the research.
-Transferable skills training is provided by a dedicated Graduate Training Programme offered by the Faculty of Medical and Human Sciences which provides training in research methodology, critical writing skills, intellectual property, research ethics etc.
+Transferable skills training is provided by a dedicated Graduate Training Programme offered by the Faculty of Medical and Human Sciences which provides training on aspects such as research methodology, critical writing skills, intellectual property, research ethics.

-PhD students have the option of studying using a distributed learning (DL) route.
+PhD students have the option of studying using a distance learning (DL) route.
 See: Online support for MPhil/PhD study

 This innovative option is aimed at students who are generally unable to be present on The University of Manchester campus, but have the desire, potential and time to undertake a PhD.
 This option does include attendance at an annual, on-campus, intensive study week, where they meet supervisors and fellow students.